 Components Of Maternal And Child Health

-to reduce risk of complications for both mother and child during pregnancy and even after child is born. the And since the health of young children cannot be isolated from that of their mother, the MCH programme
+It aims to decrease the risk of complications for both mother and child during pregnancy and even after child is born.
+And since the health of young children cannot be isolated from that of their mother, the MCH programme ascertains that the services provided cater to both groups.

 Family planning-Couples are informed on the various family planning methods . i.e. hormonal and non-hormonal alternatives,.
-The health personnel inform the patient on the most suitable contraceptive for them according to their lifestyles, medications, medical history etc.
+The health personnel inform the couples on the most suitable contraceptives according to their lifestyles, medications, medical history etc.

 Postnatal care-The woman is trained on proper initiation of breastfeeding , exclusive breastfeeding and the introduction of weaning during subsequent clinic visits.

-Child health-attending regular visits as recommended by doctor when child is below 2 years , the importance of supplementation i.e. Vitamin A supplementation is , how to reduce infections i.e. by promoting proper hygiene and sanitation and good nutrition , deworming
+Child health-By attending regular visits as recommended by the doctor when child is below 2 years , the importance of supplementation i.e. Vitamin A supplementation is recognized, and the transmission of infections is reduced i.e. by promoting proper hygiene and sanitation, good nutrition and deworming.

 Leave a Reply